 The SSDP is mandated by federal law for all migrant programs, and marks an important step forward in meeting the needs of migrant students in California (Title I, Part C, Sections 1304 [b] and 1306 [a]).

 The grant program this year will be focused solely on site-based FBPs.

-The primary objectives of the Family Biliteracy Program for preschool age-children is to:
+The primary goals of the FBP for preschool age-children are to:

-All applicants must demonstrate their likelihood of success in meeting the purpose of the MEFBP, which is to provide high-quality and intensive family biliteracy services based on scientifically based research principles.
+All applicants must demonstrate the likelihood of success in meeting the purpose of the Migrant Education FBP, which is to provide high-quality and intensive family biliteracy services based on scientifically based research principles.